-The structure and organisation of the programme is fully adjusted to the structural framework, organisation, study process and credit points system as defined in the overall Humanities and Social Sciences programme.
-Students enrol on two compulsory core courses (2x10 CP), two elective seminar courses (2x10 CP) and an external course (10 CP).
-The two compulsory core courses are selected from the range of subjects offered by the Faculty of Arts and the Faculty of Social Sciences.
+The study programme is fully adjusted to the structural framework and organisation as defined in the overall Humanities and Social Sciences programme and it develops the general and subject-specific competencies programme and curricula stipulate.
+Students enrol in two compulsory core courses (ECTS), which the can select from the range of subjects offered by the Faculty of Arts and the Faculty of Social Sciences.